M e e t t h e V i n t n e r s

 “Local is lekker (great) for me and local is Elgin.
 I struggle to find the same quality anywhere as that produced in our valley.”

-He is optimistic that Elgin Vintners is on a solid footing to continue making premium wines and has the stage to showcase what this unique appellation is capable of.
+He is optimistic that Elgin Vintners is on a solid footing to continue making premium wines.
+Also, it has the stage to showcase what this unique appellation is capable of.

 On a lighter note, he says, “when you have a bad day at the office, you could come home and eat an apple and that’s great.
 But compared to opening a bottle of your wine?
 That’s completely different!”

-Gus got his first job in the wine industry in 1989, working at a wine shop on Oxford High Street for the well-known retailer Oddbins Wine Merchants.
-A year later, at just 20 years old, he was promoted to oversee the company’s first foray into the fine wine market, managing two branches in Farringdon Street and Notting Hill Gate in London.
+Gus began working in the wine industry in 1989.
+His first job was at a wine shop on Oxford High Street for the well-known retailer Oddbins Wine Merchants.
+A year later, at just 20, he was promoted to oversee Oddbins’ entry into the fine wine market.
+This led to managing two branches in Farringdon Street and Notting Hill Gate in London.

-By 1993, he had made his way to Beaune, a town in Burgundy, France, where he immediately fell in love with Pinot Noir, Chardonnay, and the region’s deep-rooted culture of wine and gastronomy.
-He famously resigned by fax from a cellar behind L’Église Notre-Dame at an unearthly hour of the morning.
+By 1993, he had arrived in Beaune, a town in Burgundy, France.
+There, he fell in love with Pinot Noir, Chardonnay, and the region’s wine and food culture.
+Famously, he resigned by fax from a cellar behind L’Église Notre-Dame at an unearthly hour of the morning.
 Gus then went on to study viticulture and oenology in Beaune while working for Maison Champy, the oldest négociant house in Burgundy.

 Our Story

-Once qualified, he managed a small domaine based in Beaune with Grand Cru vineyards in the Côte de Nuits and Premier Cru vineyards in the Côte de Beaune.
-He began converting the vineyards to organic farming at a time when few others were doing so.
-During this period, from 2000 to 2006, he also spent four months each year making wine in the Helderberg region of Stellenbosch, South Africa.
-In late 2006, Gus decided to move to South Africa permanently, taking a farm management position in the Hemel-en-Aarde Valley.
+Once qualified, he managed a small Beaune-based domaine.
+It included Grand Cru vineyards in the Côte de Nuits and Premier Cru plots in the Côte de Beaune.
+In addition, he also managed Premier Cru vineyards in Côte de Beaune.
+Importantly, he began converting the vineyards to organic farming at a time when few others were doing so.
+Between 2000 and 2006, he spent four months yearly making wine in Stellenbosch’s Helderberg region.
+In 2006, Gus moved permanently to South Africa and took a farm management job in Hemel-en-Aarde Valley.
 He went on to spend a total of six years farming and making wine there, while also spending several years in the Helderberg region with a fifth-generation Afrikaans grape and wine producer.

 As early as 2004, Gus had the opportunity to make Pinot Noir from vineyards in Elgin.
-He had already identified the region as having the best terroir and climate for the variety.
+The region had long been his favourite, already identified for its ideal terroir and cool climate, perfect for Pinot Noir.
 In September 2022, he was invited to join Elgin Vintners—a challenge he gladly accepted.
 He made his first wines there in 2023.
-Three vintages in, Gus has completely transformed the culture and production at Elgin Vintners, while staying true to their commitment to site-driven wines.
-He focuses on single-cultivar, premium-quality wines that reflect lower alcohol levels, fruit purity, sustainable practices, and a stronger international, carbon-conscious footprint.
+Three vintages in, Gus has transformed Elgin Vintners’ culture and production.
+Nevertheless, he’s always stayed true to their site-driven wine philosophy.
+He focuses on single-cultivar, premium wines.
+These wines reflect lower alcohol, fruit purity, sustainable practices, and a stronger international, carbon-conscious footprint.

 Throughout his career, Gus has maintained a commitment to both innovation and sustainability.
 From pioneering organic viticulture in Burgundy to championing Pinot Noir in Elgin, his work reflects a deep understanding of terroir and climate.
 His experience across prestigious wine regions in both France and South Africa has shaped a winemaking philosophy grounded in quality, authenticity, and environmental responsibility—a legacy now embedded in the ongoing evolution of Elgin Vintners.